Go Big or Go Homer: Viewing figures

+Critical response

 Dennis Perkins of The A.V.
-Club gave the episode a C+ stating, ”Last week’s Simpsons Season 31 premiere wasn’t great, but it at least had guest star John Mulaney on hand to liven things up a bit.
-The effortless allure of being part of The Simpsons’ legacy continues to attract guests in ‘Go Big or Go Homer,’ the season’s second outing, although like the character he plays, voice actor Michael Rapaport wears out his welcome a lot sooner".
+Club gave the episode a C+ stating, "Last week's Simpsons Season 31 premiere wasn't great, but it at least had guest star John Mulaney on hand to liven things up a bit.
+The effortless allure of being part of The Simpsons legacy continues to attract guests in 'Go Big or Go Homer,' the season's second outing, although like the character he plays, voice actor Michael Rapaport wears out his welcome a lot sooner".

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He enjoyed the escalation of the jokes in each act and wanted the episode to be longer.
+He also wanted to see more of Lisa in the episode.

+Awards and nominations

 John Frink received a nomination for the Writers Guild of America Award for Outstanding Writing in Animation at the 72nd Writers Guild of America Awards for his script to this episode.